 - You are currently in valid F-1 status.

-- You have been enrolled in F-1 status for at least one academic year.
+- You have been enrolled full-time in F-1 status for at least one academic year.

 - You have or will complete an undergraduate, Master's, doctoral, or professional degree program.

-You may apply for OPT for each degree level that you complete.
+You may apply for OPT for each higher degree level that you complete in the U.S..
 For immigration purposes, the primary degree levels are undergraduate, Master's, and doctoral.
 If you complete more than one degree at the same degree level, you may only apply for OPT once for that level.

 To apply for OPT, you must request a recommendation from ISSS.
 Your complete OPT application will be forwarded to USCIS for processing.
 To request a recommendation, submit the following documents to ISSS:

-You may not begin working until you have received an Employment Authorization Document (EAD) from USCIS.
-We will notify you as soon as the EAD is available.
-Your employment authorization begins on the date listed on the EAD.
-You may not begin working until this date.
+You may not begin working until you have received an Employment Authorization Document (EAD) from USCIS and it is at least the start date indicated on the document.
+Your employment authorization begins on the date listed on the EAD and is only valid until the end date indicated on the document.
+You may not begin working until the start date or after the end date.